inkoalawetrust/Military-Vehicles-Pack/README.md

 ## What is this ?
 Exactly what the description says, a GZDoom mod that contains a pack of military vehicles, that can be used as full fledged NPCs and decorations for your projects, full documentation for the mod is also included on the [releases](https://github.com/inkoalawetrust/Military-Vehicles-Pack/releases) section.
 The vehicle sprites and models are all made by me unless otherwise specified.

+## Showcase videos
+The below videos serve as showcases and overviews of each of the vehicles that are part of the pack.

+### Army Car: TBD

 ## What can they do ?
 (Overview)

 ### In general (Shared by all vehicles)